-In this series I have been exploring traditional marriage vows and the relevance to us today.
+In this series, I have been exploring traditional marriage vows and their relevance to us today.

 Where do they come from?

 Is the meaning still relevant to us today in the context of any relationship?

 In this last instalment, I explore the final words uttered before “I do” – “Till death do us part”.

 When we make a promise we’re usually pretty sure we mean them when we say them and will do anything to keep those promises.
 A vow is like an unbreakable promise.
 A promise on steroids.